BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 By Nehal Aggarwal, Editor

-According to the findings from one recent study, children born during the fall season may be at higher risk for developing allergies.
+According to the findings from a 2020 study, children born during the fall season may be at higher risk for developing allergies.

 Over 5 million kids suffer from food allergies, and researchers at National Jewish Health wanted to discover the cause behind the increase.
 They found that many allergic conditions begin with dry, cracked skin and lead to a chain reaction called the atopic march.
 In infancy, it starts with eczema and can later lead to food allergies, asthma and hay fever as the child grows, the study says.
 According to the latest findings, researchers believe the time of year a baby is born may play a role in the risk for developing atopic march.